 In June 2013 and September 2014, volunteers planted tens of thousands of plugs of dune grass to help stabilize the restored shoreline.

 According to the CPRA, the project “will keep the shoreline position at or seaward of the current position for 20 years and lessen the chance of losing the beachfront, the road, and the marshland ecosystem.”

 “What you’re seeing here,” said Governor Jindal, “is really the state’s effort to protect our people, to protect our property from the next hurricane and from coastal erosion.”

 “Billions of dollars of investments are bringing a new vitality to this treasured part of our state,” Jindal continued.
 “This progress is a result of our firm commitment to projects like this that protect our families and their homes, and to not only rebuild and protect our infrastructure, but to do it in the most sustainable way possible.”

 In November 2014, a rare “meteo-tsunami” struck the coast of Cameron Parish.
 Like tsunamis caused by seismic activity but on a smaller scale, meteo-tsunamis are caused by storm and tide conditions.
 Although four feet of floodwater was reported on streets near Holly Beach, damage to the restored shoreline was minimal.

-According to a newspaper report, “Most of the sand fencing west of Holly Beach was destroyed, and debris littered the highway in both directions.
+According to a news report, “Most of the sand fencing west of Holly Beach was destroyed, and debris littered the highway in both directions.
 The east side fencing was damaged, but mostly remained in place.
-A number of the 4x4 posts were snapped off at the base, but enough still stood to give a scalloped appearance to the fencing.
+A number of the posts were snapped off at the base, but enough still stood to give a scalloped appearance to the fencing.
 The new sand project amazingly remained in place.”